decodewithdeepak/node-js/node-js-notes.md

 ### 3.4 Express Middleware

-Middleware functions execute during the request-response cycle and can modify request/response objects, end the request-response cycle, or call the next middleware.
+Middleware functions are functions that execute during the request-response cycle in Express.js.
+They can modify the request and response objects, end the request-response cycle, or call the next middleware function in the stack.

+These functions run before the final request handler and can be used for tasks like logging, authentication, parsing request bodies, and error handling.

 #### Types of Middleware